julia-actions/setup-julia/README.md

 You can either specify specific Julia versions or version ranges.
 If you specify a version range, the **highest** available Julia version that matches the range will be selected.

+**Warning:** It is strongly recommended to wrap versions in quotes.
+Otherwise, the YAML parser used by GitHub Actions parses certain versions as numbers which causes the wrong version to be selected.
+For example, `1.0` is parsed as `1`.

 #### Examples

 - `1.2.0` is a valid semver version.
 The action will try to download exactly this version.
 If it's not available, the build step will fail.